+8.3.2.
+Requirements
-- 8.3.2 Requirements - 8.3.2.1 When the headform impactors are dropped from a height of 376 ± 1 mm in accordance with paragraph 8.3.3 the peak resultant acceleration measured by one triaxial (or three uniaxial) accelerometer (accelerometers) in the headform impactor shall be: - for the child headform impactor not less than 245 g and not more than 300 g

-- for the adult headform impactor not less than 225 g and not more than 275 g.

-The acceleration time curve shall be uni-modal.

-- 8.3.2.2 The instrumentation response values CFC and CAC for each accelerometer shall be 1000 Hz and 500 g respectively as defined in ISO 6487: 2000. - 8.3.2.3 Temperature conditions
+- 8.3.2.1.
+When the headform impactors are dropped from a height of 376-±-1-mm in accordance with paragraph 8.3.3. the peak resultant acceleration measured by one triaxial (or three uniaxial) accelerometer (accelerometers) in the headform impactor shall be: - for the child headform impactor not less than 245-g and not more than 300 g - for the adult headform impactor not less than 225-g and not more than 275 g. - The acceleration time curve shall be uni-modal. - 8.3.2.2.
+The instrumentation response values CFC and CAC for each accelerometer shall be 1000 Hz and 500 g respectively as defined in ISO 6487:-20002002. - 8.3.2.3.
+Temperature conditions

-The headform impactors shall have a temperature of $20 \pm 2^{\circ}$ C at the time of impact.
-The temperature tolerances shall apply at a relative humidity of 10 to 70 percent after a soak period of at least four hours prior to their application in a test.
+The headform impactors shall have a temperature of $20{-\pm}-2^{\circ}C$ at the time of impact.
+The temperature tolerances shall apply at a relative humidity of $40 \pm 30\%$ 10 to 70 per cent after a soak period of at least four hours prior to their application in a test.

-- 8.3.2.4 After complying with the certification test, each headform impactor can be used for a maximum of 20 impact tests. - 8.3.3.
-Test Procedure - 8.3.3.1 The headform impactor shall be suspended from a drop rig as shown in Figure 27. - 8.3.3.2 The headform impactor shall be dropped from the specified height by means that ensure instant release onto a rigidly supported flat horizontal steel plate, over 50 mm thick and over 300 mm square which has a clean dry surface and a surface finish of between 0,2 and 2,0 micrometers. - 8.3.3.3 The headform impactor shall be dropped with the rear face of the impactor [at the test angle chosen in paragraph XXX] with respect to the vertical as shown in Figure 27.
-The suspension of the headform impactor shall be such that it does not rotate during the fall. - 8.3.3.4 The drop test shall be performed three times, with the headform impactor rotated 120° around its symmetrical axis after each test.
+- 8.3.2.4.
+After complying with the certification test, each headform impactor can be used for a maximum of 20 impact tests. - 8.3.3.
+Test Procedure - 8.3.3.1.
+The headform impactor shall be suspended from a drop rig as shown in Figure 27. - 8.3.3.2.
+The headform impactor shall be dropped from the specified height by means that ensure instant release onto a rigidly supported flat horizontal steel plate, over 50 mm thick and over 300 mm square which has a clean dry surface and a surface finish of between 0.2 and 2.0 micrometers. - 8.3.3.3.
+The headform impactor shall be dropped with the rear face of the impactor {at the test angle chosen_specified in paragraph 7.3.6. for the child headform impactor and in paragraph 7.4.6. for the adult headform impactor XXX] with respect to the vertical as shown in Figure 27.
+The suspension of the headform impactor shall be such that it does not rotate during the fall. - 8.3.3.4.
+The drop test shall be performed three times, with the headform impactor rotated 120° around its symmetrical axis after each test.

-Figure 20 Force versus angle requirement in static lower legform impactor bending certification test
+Figure 20.
+Force versus angle requirement in static lower legform impactor bending certification test (see §paragraph 8.1.1.2.)

-Figure 21 Force versus displacement requirement in static lower legform impactor shearing certification test
+Figure 21.
+Force versus displacement requirement in static lower legform impactor shearing certification test (see \$paragraph 8.1.1.3.)

-Figure 22 Top View of Test set-up for static lower legform impactor bending certification test
+Figure 22.
+Top View of Test set-up for static lower legform impactor bending certification test (see \$paragraph 8.1.1.4.)

-Figure 23 Top View of Test set-up for static lower legform impactor shearing certification test
+Figure 23.
+Top View of Test set-up for static lower legform impactor shearing certification test (see \$paragraph 8.1.1.5.)